copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - An offscreen pet death will make you feel "woebegone" if hallucinating.
 - If you had a travel destination saved that you hadn't yet reached, a controlled teleport will suggest that destination at its prompt.
+- Wielded weapons you are not at least Basic in are treated as non-weapons for the purpose of "You begin bashing" messages.

 ### Architectural changes